brianjriddle/astrix-wiki/Configuring-Astrix.md

 4. `META-INF/astrix/settings.properties`
 5. Default values

-Astrix will use the first value found for a given setting.
+Astrix uses the first value found for a given setting.
 Hence the Custom ConfigurationSource's takes precedence over system properties, which takes precedence over programmatic configuration and so on.
 The custom configuration is plugable by implementing the `ConfigSource` and/or `DynamicConfigSource` spi.
 By default Astrix will not use any external configuration.

 ### Configuration Bootstrap
 Astrix uses configuration source 2 - 5 in the table above to bootstrap the configuration.
 What Astrix does is that it looks for a  `com.avanza.astrix.context.AstrixDynamicConfigFactory` property in these configuration sources.
 If found, it instantiates the defined `AstrixDynamicConfigFactory` and uses it to create an instance of DynamicConfig which contains all custom configuration sources.
 All configuration sources used by the DynamicConfig instance returned by the `AstrixDynamicConfigFactory` will take precedence over configuration source 2 - 5.
 The effective configuration hierarchy used by the given AstrixContext will therefore look as follows: